This blog may contain affiliate links. Read our disclosure policy for more info.

 We did their Bean to Bar class which taught us about the entire chocolate-making process as we made chocolate paste from scratch used to make the best hot chocolate ever!
 We also made chocolate bars that we were able to take home afterward.

 The workshop was also really good value at only $25 USD per person.
-I’d say we left with close to 30 soles worth of chocolate each anyways.
+I’d say we left with close to 30 soles worth of chocolate each anyway.
 The entire experience lasted for just over two hours.

 14. Eat traditional Ceviche at Rustica